 In addition to reloading the count value, the timer generates interrupts and triggers when it reaches the 0x0000 state.
-The GPTM sets the TnTORIS bit in the GPTMRIS register, and holds it until it is cleared by writing the GPTMICR register.
-If the time-out interrupt is enabled in GPTIMR, the GPTM also sets the TnTOMIS bit in GPTMISR and generates a controller interrupt.
-The trigger is enabled by setting the TnOTE bit in the GPTMCTL register, and can trigger SoC-level events.
+The GPTM sets the $\mathtt{TnTORIS}$ bit in the GPTMRIS register, and holds it until it is cleared by writing the GPTMICR register.
+If the time-out interrupt is enabled in GPTIMR, the GPTM also sets the $\mathtt{TnTOMIS}$ bit in GPTMISR and generates a controller interrupt.
+The trigger is enabled by setting the \mathtt{TnOTE} bit in the GPTMCTL register, and can trigger SoC-level events such as ADC conversions.